-I hope so because I think this Mui Wo hike is such a gem!
-It is not a difficult hike, plus you get to see panoramic views of southern Lantau Island.
-I’ve hiked quite a few mountains in Hong Kong, and you don’t have to hike the highest mountains to see the best views.
+I hope so because this Mui Wo hike is a gem!
+It is not a difficult hike; you get to see panoramic views of southern Lantau Island.
+I’ve hiked several mountains in Hong Kong, and you don’t have to hike the highest mountains to see the best views.
 And Lo Yan Shan is the perfect example of an excellent intermediate hike with gorgeous scenery.

-So I hope this post will inspire you to explore southern Lantau Island and see an off-the-beaten hiking trail that not a lot of people know about.
+So I hope this post will inspire you to explore southern Lantau Island and see an off-the-beaten hiking trail that not many people know about.
 If you want to explore other parts of Lantau, check out Tung O Ancient Trail or Fan Lau.